Tipton-Haynes State Historic Site

 Tipton-Haynes Historic Site is situated in a beautiful mountain valley of Eastern Tennessee and has been described as Tennessee’s most historic location.
 Early Woodland Indians and later the Cherokees established hunting camps on what is now Tipton-Haynes Historic Site.
 It was the home to statesmen from the American Revolution through the Civil War.
 French botanist Andre Michaux documented native plants during several visits to the site.

-At Tipton Haynes State Historic Site, Master Gardeners maintain several gardens: wildflower/butterfly/pollinator gardens, a small kitchen garden, and what we call the slave garden.
+At Tipton-Haynes State Historic Site, Master Gardeners maintain several gardens: wildflower/butterfly/pollinator gardens, a small kitchen garden, and what is called the slave garden.

-In the front Nature and Herb gardens, our focus is variety and visual appeal for visitors to the site, AND for butterflies, bees, and other pollinators.
+In the front Nature/Pollinator gardens, our focus is variety and visual appeal for visitors to the site, AND for butterflies, bees, and other pollinators.
 Having been designated a Certified Monarch Waystation in 2014 we emphasize native plants and those that attract and/or serve as hosts for Monarchs and other caterpillars.

-The Nature and Herb Gardens contain many plant varieties, including anise hyssop, aromatic aster, purple coneflower, orange coneflower, Tennessee coneflower, common milkweed, butterfly weed, blue anise sage, passion flower, pipe vine, and Prairie Coreopsis (to name a few).
-These plants provide a succession of blooms through the growing season and provide both nectar for butterflies and hummingbirds and food for caterpillars.
+The Nature/Pollinator gardens contain many plant varieties, including anise hyssop, aromatic aster, native columbine, purple coneflower, orange coneflower, common milkweed, butterfly weed, 2 varieties of swamp milkweed, common milkweed, aster, downy skullcap, great blue lobelia, Virginia Bluebell, huskers red penstemon, anise sage, passion flower, black-eyed susan, pipe vine, and prairie coreopsis (to name a few).
+These plants provide a succession of blooms through the growing season that provide nectar for butterflies and hummingbirds and food for caterpillars.
+We also have several native azaleas, oakleaf hydrangea, summer sweet (clethra), bloodroot, and ostrich ferns along the walkway.

 We began documenting the types and number of caterpillars in 2015.
-In 2019 we noted successful hosting of at least 8 dozen Monarch caterpillars, approximately 4 dozen Gulf Fritillary caterpillars, Black Swallowtail caterpillars, and Pipevine Swallowtail caterpillars.
-We also spotted close to 4 dozen Monarch chrysalises (there were probably more that we didn’t find!).
+In the last few summers we noted successful hosting of 100+ Monarch caterpillers, plus Black Swallowtail caterpillers, Gulf Fritillary caterpillers, and numerous Pipevine Swallowtail caterpillers.
+We also spotted close to 4 dozen Monarch chrysalises.

-In the Kitchen Garden we have some perennial plants: strawberries and rhubarb, and the herbs sage, oregano, lavender, and rosemary.
+We have some perennial plants: strawberries and rhubarb, along with herbs: sage, oregano, lavender, and rosemary.
 Garlic is planted in the fall around the edges.
 In spring we plant broccoli and cabbage, onions, carrots, beets, lettuce, spinach, and chard.
 As it warms up, we add Heirloom tomatoes, peppers, and Scarlet runner beans.
 We also add some of the annual herbs.
-We may add some vine crops as the spring crops mature and are harvested.

-Our emphasis in these gardens is to display for the education of visitors to the historical site; we don’t try to maximize production.
+Our emphasis in the kitchen and slave gardens is to display for the education of visitors to the historical site; we don’t try to maximize production.
 We do produce quite a bit of food, though, which we share with the staff, but mostly we just have a good time.

 TENNESSEE STATE FLOWER